Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 "On 12 Nov 1849, Marcus was age ten, of Holden, Massachusetts, and was entered into an indenture contract by his father to one Thomas H. Parker, a prominent citizen of Shirley.
 The agreement specified that in return for board, adequate clothing and eight weeks of yearly schooling, Marcus was indentured as a farm laborer to the Parker family until twenty-one years of age.
 The 1855 census for Shirley lists Marcus as one of nine residents of the Parker "Valley Farm."

-"On 2 May 1860, Marcus was released from his indenture contract and by terms of the agreement received $75 and three suits of clothing".
+"On 2 May 1860, Marcus was released from his indenture contract and by terms of the agreement received $75 and three suits of clothing."
+At the US Census of June 1860 he was a 21 year old farm laborer living with Dr James Otis Parker in Shirley, MA.

-He was a 22 year old farmer living in Shirley when he enlisted as Private on 10 March 1862.
+He was still a farmer living in Shirley when he enlisted as a Private on 10 March 1862 in Lowell.
+He was assigned to Captain John Saunders' (First) Company, Massachusetts Sharpshooters from the Recruit Depot on 28 March.

-He was killed in action on 17 September 1862 "reportedly from head and stomach wounds, likely from a friendly fire incident."
+His Company was attached to the 15th Massachusetts Infantry on the Maryland Campaign, and he was killed in action on 17 September 1862 "from head and stomach wounds, likely from a friendly fire incident."

-He was not identified on the field and may have been buried as an unknown at the Antietam National Cemetery.
+His body was not identified on the field after the battle and he may have been buried as an unknown at the Antietam National Cemetery.

 Notes